Piloti: Function

-In modern architecture, pilotis are ground-level supporting columns.
+In modern architecture, pilotis (or piers) are ground-level supporting columns.
 A prime example is Le Corbusier's Villa Savoye in Poissy, France.
 Another is Patrick Gwynne's The Homewood in Surrey, England.

-Beyond their support function, the pilotis (or piers) raise the architectural volume, lighten it and free a space for circulation under the construction.
+Beyond their support function, the pilotis raise the architectural volume, lighten it and free a space for circulation under the construction.
 They refine a building's connectivity with the land by allowing for parking, garden or driveway below while allowing a sense of floating and lightness in the architecture itself.
 In hurricane-prone areas, pilotis may be used to raise the inhabited space of a building above typical storm surge levels.

 Le Corbusier used them in a variety of forms from slender posts to the massive Brutalist look of the Marseilles Housing Unit (1945–1952) with a range of bases, inclusions and surfaces.
 This was part of Le Corbusier's idea of machine-like efficiency where land, people and buildings would work together optimally.